JasonHJJin/Website/_pages/about.md

   <p>Welcome to my homepage!</p>
   <p>I am a passionate AI entrepreneur, originally from South Korea but currently residing in NYC.
 I moved to the US during my middle school years and was fortunate to study in institutions like <a href="https://www.rectoryschool.org/">The Rectory School</a>, <a href="https://www.andover.edu/">Phillips Academy Andover</a>, <a href="https://www.fandm.edu/">Franklin & Marshall College</a>, and <a href="https://www.columbia.edu/">Columbia University in the City of New York</a>, which nurtured my interests in mathematics and computer engineering.</p>

-  <p>Currently, I'm a director at <a href="https://www.xeward.co.kr/">Xeward</a>, a startup company based in South Korea, with a presence in New York.
-Our company is dedicated to developing AI solutions that generate rewards for users across various platforms.
-The website is currently undergoing renewal and will be available in late June, along with the release of one of our AI solutions.
-In the meantime, you can follow our ongoing progress at http://xeward.ai.</p>
+  <p>I am currently serving as a Director/Backend Engineer at <a href="https://www.xeward.co.kr/">Xeward</a>, a South Korea-based startup with a presence in New York.
+I'm under a one-year contract with this innovative company that's dedicated to creating AI solutions to reward users across various platforms.
+My responsibilities include maintaining our website (http://xeward.ai) and overseeing the deployment of our AI solutions.</p>

-  <p>Meanwhile, I am exploring full-time/research opportunities in NYC for Summer 2024 that align with my passion for computer science.
-I am eager to collaborate with professionals and organizations that share these values, regardless of whether the opportunities are remote or local.
-I am excited about the prospects of harnessing AI to create a more meaningful future.</p>
+  <p>As my current role concludes in May 2024, I'm seeking full-time or research opportunities in NYC for Summer 2024.
+My objective is to secure a position that leverages my strong interest in computer science, and where I can apply and further develop my skills in data analysis and machine learning.
+I'm enthusiastic about collaborating with professionals and organizations that share this commitment to technological advancement.
+I'm open to both remote and local opportunities.</p>

 </div>

 Background